yungGriff/GoodRobot/README.md

 Provide step-by-step instructions on how to install and run the game.
 Include any dependencies or prerequisites.

 ## How to Play
-Explain the game controls and objectives.
-You can use gifs here to visually demonstrate gameplay.
-For instance:
 ![Robot Collecting Disk](url-to-your-first-gif.gif)
 *Caption: The blue robot collecting a floppy disk.*
 ![movement](https://github.com/yungGriff/GoodRobot/assets/57887563/7a1060d8-3b20-4e30-9db1-fc93fd4feba2)

 ![InteractWObjects](https://github.com/yungGriff/GoodRobot/assets/57887563/46a11051-ea1d-466e-80c2-99d41dcbcab4)

+## Collecting Disks
+You will be able to load programs after receiving the associated disk.

 ![Loading Program](url-to-your-second-gif.gif)

 *Caption:![terminalScreen](https://github.com/yungGriff/GoodRobot/assets/57887563/f0221c6f-48b8-46e8-8318-e15b5cc59867)
 Loading a new program at the terminal.*